Child Abuse and Neglect Reporting Act (CANRA)

 CPH CSW Responsibilities

-1. Ask the caller if he or she has allegations that they would like to report.
+1. Ask the caller if they have suspicions of abuse and/or neglect that they would like to report.

-• Pursuant to a special order of the Presiding Judge of the Juvenile Court, the Department is authorized to release the name and phone number of the CSW on an open referral and/or case to a requesting party.
+• Pursuant to a special order of the Presiding Judge of the Juvenile Court, the Department is authorized to release the name and phone number of the Children's Social Worker (CSW) on an open referral and/or case to a requesting party.

 2. If no, and the inquiry is on an open referral and/or case, search the CWS/CMS database to locate the client.

-• Use the client’s abstract to determine the identity and location of the case-carrying/ER CSW.
+• Use the client’s abstract to determine the identity and location of the case-carrying/Emergency Response (ER) CSW.

 2. Ask the caller for their contact information.